 There is no greater teacher than failure.
 In fact, sometimes you can learn more from failure than from success.
 This series will be a resource for classes relating to health.
 We intend for the chapters to be used as tools in the classroom to spark discussion.
 The cases will emphasize the practical lessons learned (timing, investment, implementation), as well as assumptions that underpinned the interventions.
 Chapters will be about 1,500-2,500 words and will include an introduction to the intervention, followed by prompts to help guide classroom discussions on the results and reasons for the lack of success.
 For example, like “Who was instigator of the initiative?”
 Who was missing from the consultation process?
 Was the methodology flawed?
 What were the potential challenges of the program in terms of context or population?
 Did concurrent events happening globally or locally affect the outcome?
 How might lack of community engagement or cultural sensitivity have played a role in its lack of success?”
 We interested in reflections on fundamental issues of data sovereignty, ethics, (de)colonization and accountability as well as how ‘success’ is assessed.

 The special series “Case Studies of Health Interventions that were Unsuccessful” was commissioned by the editorial office, Journal of Public Health and Emergency without any funding or sponsorship.
-Mellissa Withers is serving as the unpaid Guest Editor for the special series.
+Mellissa Withers and Judith McCool are serving as the unpaid Guest Editors for the special series.